ToddC22/RegEx3/AdoGit-Pre-Release-Meeting-Notes.md

 - A comment is written back to the pull request comment thread.
 It contains editable links to the files.
 - The quality gate is working fine
-- The global configuration file and repository list are on GitHub
+- The global configuration file and repository list are on GitHub; The webhook checks for each pull request if the global configuration file has been changed and updates it if changed.

 ## Next Development Steps (non-exhaustive list)

+- Waiting currently for the personal access tokens
 - Update all tests and verify each configuration option
 - Moving in stages toward production
 - Baseline will be done after the pull requests are in production